People-friendly streets

 2. Experimental scheme (up to 18 months)

 If the council decides to proceed with the experimental scheme, based on the results of the pre-implementation stage, then temporary modal filters are installed.
-These are typically wooden planters which narrow the street in certain locations, and prevent cars from driving through to prevent through-traffic in the LTN.
-During this stage, extensive data is gathered to measure the impact of the LTN compared to the pre-implementation stage.
+These are typically wooden planters which narrow the street in certain locations, and prevent cars from driving through to prevent through-traffic in the residential area.
+During this stage, extensive data is gathered to measure the impact of the scheme compared to the pre-implementation stage.
 This includes in-depth public consultation, traffic data collection and air quality data collection.
 Once a sufficient evidence-base of data has been gathered, the council makes a decision as to whether or not the experimental scheme should be converted to a permanent scheme.

 3. Permanent scheme